 Continue to fry until the sausages are a nice golden brown, then transfer to a plate.

-Add a couple of ladles of stock and bring to a simmer.
+Add a couple of ladles of stock and the paprika and bring to a simmer.
 Continue to cook and stir until all the stock is absorbed.
-At this point keep an eye on the pan as you need to keep stirring with a wooden spoon to make sure nothing sticks to the pan.
+Keep an eye on the pan as you need to keep stirring with a wooden spoon to make sure nothing sticks.
 Pour in the rest of the stock a little at a time, cooking until each addition is absorbed.

 You will know the rice is cooked when all the liquid has been absorbed and the rice is cooked but still has a slight bite.
 This takes around 20 minutes (and be careful, you may not need all the stock).